 - 1 cups mini marshmallows

-- In a large saucepan over medium heat, combine sugar, butter and maple syrup until butter has melted and mixture begins to boil.
-Let boil for 2-3 minutes before removing from heat and mixing in the salt.
+- In a large saucepan over medium heat, combine sugar, butter and maple syrup and stir occasionally with a wooden spoon until butter has melted and mixture begins to boil.
+Let boil undisturbed for 2-3 minutes before removing from heat and mixing in the salt.
 Pour over graham crackers and use a rubber spatula to spread evenly and cover all of the crackers.
 Place baking sheet in oven and bake for 15 minutes.

 - Remove caramel crackers from the oven and immediately sprinkle with chocolate chips.
 Let chocolate chips sit undisturbed for 3-5 minutes before using a rubber spatula to spread evenly over the crackers.
 Make sure to do this step before adding the marshmallows on top.